Mozi: Works and influence

 In many ways the influence of Mohism was a victim of its own successes, and it is fairly easy to understand its decline.
 The Mohists' ideas about the importance of meritocracy and universal love were gradually absorbed by mainstream Confucian thinking.
 Their opposition to offensive warfare became irrelevant once the various Warring States were unified under the Qin and later Han dynasty, and their religious superstitions were eventually replaced with less supernatural accounts.
 So their most promising ideas were metabolized by the tradition, while their more radical and anachronistic ones were gradually discarded, leading to their demise during the Han dynasty.

 Mohism and science

 According to Joseph Needham, Mozi (collected writings of those in the tradition of Mozi, some of which might have been by Mozi himself) contains the following sentence: 'The cessation of motion is due to the opposing force...
 If there is no opposing force... the motion will never stop.
 This is as true as that an ox is not a horse.' which, he claims, is a precursor to Newton's first law of motion.
 Mozi also contains speculations in optics and mechanics that are similarly strikingly original, although their ideas were not taken up by later Chinese philosophers.
 The Mohist tradition is also highly unusual in Chinese thought in that it devoted time to developing principles of logic.

 He is the first to describe the physical principle behind the camera, also known as the camera obscura.

-Contemporary use in technology

-In 2016, a joint Austrian-Chinese initiative between the experimental physics groups of Anton Zeilinger and former graduate student Pan Jianwei known as Quantum Experiments at Space Scale launched a quantum communications satellite nicknamed "Micius" or "Mozi" in homage to the philosopher's writings on optics.